GroundingBooth: Grounding Text-to-Image Customization: Related Work

+Most existing image customization methods focus on synthesizing identity-preserved subject variants and are limited in controlling the layout of the generated scenes.
+A related work Break-A-Scene~\citep{avrahami2023break} enables personalized local region editing of an image.
+Their task differs from ours in that as an image editing method, they can only specify few local regions to modify, failing to fully control the layout of the full image.
+In contrast, our model achieves a comprehensive spatial grounding on both the foreground subjects and background contents.
+A concurrent work MS-Diffusion~\cite{wang2024ms} also achieves layout control of given subjects.
+However, they fail to spatially control the background contents.
+Our model not only grounds the subjects, but also fully controls the layout of the background contents with text entities as guidance.

-Given a layout that contains bounding boxes labeled with object categories, grounded text-to-image generation aims to generate the corresponding image, which is the reverse process of object detection.
-Traditional grounded text-to-image generation such as LostGAN~\citep{sun2019image}, LAMA~\citep{LAMA} and PLGAN~\citep{wang2022interactive} are based on generative adversarial networks(GANs).
-Recently since Stable Diffusion~\cite{rombach2022high}, diffusion-based methods~\citep{zheng2023layoutdiffusion,li2023gligen,zhang2023adding,wang2024instancediffusion} has tried to add layout control on latent diffusion models, among which LayoutDiffusion~\citep{zheng2023layoutdiffusion} uses patch-based fusion method, GLIGEN~\citep{li2023gligen} injects grounded embeddings into gated Transformer layers, ControlNet~\citep{zhang2023adding} uses copied encoders and zero convolutions, InstanceDiffusion~\cite{wang2024instancediffusion} allows for multiple formats of location control.
-However, these methods can only achieve generation based on text prompts, while object-guided generation and identity preservation cannot be achieved.
-Our framework is an object-centric method, which achieves joint layout guidance of reference object and text, providing flexible and precise layout control for both reference objects and text-guided background generation.
+\paragraph{Grounded Text-to-Image Generation} Given a layout containing bounding boxes labeled with object categories or text entities, grounded text-to-image generation aims to generate the corresponding image that aligns with the layout.
+Traditional grounded text-to-image generation such as LostGAN~\citep{sun2019image}, LAMA~\citep{LAMA} and PLGAN~\citep{wang2022interactive} are based on generative adversarial networks (GANs).
+Recently, diffusion-based methods~\citep{Rombach_2022_CVPR,zheng2023layoutdiffusion,li2023gligen,zhang2023adding,wang2024instancediffusion} have made attempts to add layout control for image generation.
+For example, LayoutDiffusion~\citep{zheng2023layoutdiffusion} uses a patch-based fusion method.
+GLIGEN~\citep{li2023gligen} injects grounded embeddings into gated Transformer layers.
+ControlNet~\citep{zhang2023adding} uses copied encoders and zero convolutions.
+InstanceDiffusion~\citep{wang2024instancediffusion} allows for multiple formats of location control.
+LayoutGPT~\citep{feng2024layoutgpt} and LayoutLLM-T2I~\citep{qu2023layoutllm} use LLM as guidance.
+However, existing methods can only perform text-to-image generation without subject-driven generation and identity preservation.
+In contrast, our model achieves identity preservation of subjects while aligning the layout.